Jakub Paur: Spartak Trnava

+In 2022, it was announced that Paur would be joining fellow league outfit, FC Spartak Trnava.
+He made his league debut in a 2–1 loss against MFK Dukla Banská Bystrica, being subbed off at half-time.
+In the final of the 2022–23 Slovak Cup, Paur scored the winning goal in the 110th minute of extra time after coming on off the bench as a substitute.
+He scored a goal in a 1–1 draw against DAC Dunajska Streda, which would be later voted as the goal of the month.
+On 22 May 2025, he signed a one-year extension to his contract alongside teammates Michal Ďuriš, Martin Mikovič, and Roman Procházka.
+On 27 July 2025, Paur scored a brace in a 3–0 league win against MFK Ružomberok.

 International career

 Paur was first called up to the senior national team for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda (1–3 loss) and Sweden (0–6 loss).
 Paur did not appear against Uganda, and although it was expected that coach Ján Kozák would field him against Sweden, it was announced before the game that Paur has suffered an unspecified injury.
 Consequently, Paur was the only of the 23 called up players to not appear in either of the matches.

 Personal life

 Paur is married to Romana, who gave birth to his first son, Jakub, in August 2021.